mgorripa/opensourcecontributions/langgraph-dynamodb-checkpointer-open-source-contribution.md

 - DynamoDB limits batch writes to **25 items**
 - Writes are chunked automatically
-- Retries are performed for unprocessed items
+- Writes are chunked into batches of ≤25 items (DynamoDB limit).

 This shields users from underlying DynamoDB constraints.